spendit-dev/spendit-editor/README.md

 ```

 ---
 This Editor isn't very open to customization.
-If you want to customize it, I'd recommend forking the code and modifying it.
+If you want to customize it, I'd recommend forking this repository and modifying it.